087 551 0524

 All practitioners incur an obligation to uphold the dignity of the profession and they shall, at all times, act honourably towards their clients, and fellow practitioners.

 They shall at all times maintain professional confidentiality, and shall refrain from criticising the work of fellow practitioners.
-However, they should inform the client with respect and plausible explanation if the fellow practitioner is working against ethical and professional standards.
+However, they should inform the client with respect and plausible explanation if the fellow practitioner is working against ethical and professional standards and is not legally qualified or certified.

 When a client is referred by a medical doctor, or other professional person the instructions given at the time of referral must be scrupulously carried out.
 Adjustments to the treatment must first be discussed with the referrer for the clients best interests.